Afoma/My-Hashnode-Blog-Posts/cku7iawsx0b5fjls1hv9de3gc.md

-## Tech Companies I Would Love To Work For
+## Tech Companies I Am Excited To Work For

-Technical writing is a branch of content creation and it is one of the many means by which software developers make their income.
-Writing articles on your personal blog not only creates reference materials for your future use, but also gives you a wider audience for you to create resourceful content for developers, designers, managers, and other people in tech by writing documentation for companies in need of documentation (which company doesn't need documentation by the way).
+There are many tech companies that I am excited to work for.
 Below are some of the tech companies I am excited to work for and why I would love to work for them.

 ## Auth0 (Pronounced Auth Zero)
 What is Auth0 ?